 - 4.1.
-The planning and organisation for the Relationships, Sex and Health Education programme, delivered through Curriculum for Life, is the responsibility of an Assistant Principal and the Curriculum for Life Lead Teacher. - 4.2.
+The planning and organisation for the Relationships, Sex and Health Education programme, delivered through Curriculum for Life, is the responsibility of an Assistant Principal (responsible for Curriculum) and the Curriculum for Life Lead Teacher. - 4.2.
 Liaison needs to be maintained with other Curriculum Leaders and with the senior member of staff in each school responsible for the Curriculum. - 4.3.
-The Curriculum for Life Pod Leads (5 experienced teachers, 1 assigned to each year group) for Curriculum for Life are responsible for quality assuring the delivery of the programme and feeding this information back to the Assistant Principal and the Curriculum for Life Lead Teacher.
-These pod leads are Trinity Academy Halifax members of staff, but will support with resources across both schools. - 4.4.
+The Curriculum for Life Leads are responsible for quality assuring the delivery of the programme and feeding this information back to the Assistant Principal (responsible for Curriculum) and the Curriculum for Life Lead Teacher. - 4.4.
 Pupils will have opportunities to review and reflect on their learning during lessons, as well as pupil voice at varying points in the year.
 This will help shape the curriculum moving forward.